But every person is tempted when he is drawn away, enticed and baited by his own evil desire (lust, passions). (James 1:14 – Amplified)

 The most dangerous person in my life is me!
 Self deception hinders more people in God than perhaps any other one thing.
 We all must ruthlessly deal with ourselves, honestly admitting our areas of weakness to the Lord, to ourselves, and if necessary, to another trusted friend.

 The verse above is written to believers.
-Every believer has a built in Achilles heel, a place of weakness in your flesh.
+Every believer has a built in Achilles heel.
 Notice that every believer is tempted when he or she is drawn away by his own evil desire.
 What is this?
 This refers to what you allowed in your life before Christ.
 And it may be different for each person.

 The key is to know yourself and be aware of what tempts you.
 Here are three keys to keep you free from your past.
-The first one is to maintain a close, regular, and daily intimate fellowship with the Father, first of all in the Word and secondly in prayer.
+The first one is to maintain a close, regular, and daily intimate fellowship with the Father in the Word and in prayer.
 Our spiritual life should be the energy center of life.
-And the spiritual resources of quality time in the Word and sincere prayer give us a tune up spiritually and help keep our flesh under.
-If you don’t keep your spirit well fed, your flesh will rise.
+And the spiritual resources of sincere prayer and quality time in the Word give us a tune up spiritually and help keep our flesh under.
+If you don’t keep your spirit fed, your flesh will rise.

 Secondly, watch your close friendships carefully.
 1 Corinthians 15:33 – Amplified reads: Do not be so deceived and misled!
 Evil companionships (communion, associations) corrupt and deprave good manners and morals and character.
 Close association and friendship with those who have no spiritual values will dampen your spiritual life and lessen your spiritual fervor.
 Their values and ideals will rub off on you.
 I am friendly with unbelievers and with believers who are carnal and refuse to discipline their flesh.
 But I refuse to “hang out” with them in a close way.
 It wouldn’t work anyway, because I would challenge the wrong behavior!
 At some point, you either make a decision to step away from those who compromise or you may become like them.